shamedgh/temporal-specialization/README.md

 operations which are continuously executed by the server to handle client requests.

+## Artifacts Evaluated

+This repository has been created for the Artifact Evaluation process of Usenix Security 2020.
+We have provided the possiblity of validating all of the main results presented in the paper.
+We have listed what will and will not be covered through the scripts presented in this repository below.

+Will be covered:
+* The entire toolchain:
+    * Type-based pruning LLVM Pass
+    * Address-taken pruning LLVM Pass
+    * Python scripts for generating list of filtered system calls
+    * Python scripts for comparing results with library debloating
+* Security evaluation - shellcodes and ROP
+    * Scripts to generate security evaluation for shellcodes and ROP payloads

+Will NOT be covered:
+* Kernel security evaluation
+* Manually installing SECCOMP filters in programs (We have presented instructions on how to perform this manually)

+## Description

 Currently our prototype consists of two main parts.
 The analysis is mainly done through LLVM passes, which require LLVM-7.
 Then we use python scripts to further parse and analyze the results of the LLVM passes.